Nordstrom/charts/README.md

 Use this repository to submit official Charts for Kubernetes Helm.
 Charts are curated application definitions for Kubernetes Helm.
 For more information about installing and using Helm, see its
 [README.md](https://github.com/kubernetes/helm/tree/master/README.md).
 To get a quick introduction to Charts see this [chart document](https://github.com/kubernetes/helm/blob/master/docs/charts.md).

+The upstream repository contains vanilla charts whereas this repository contains charts curated and tuned for the Nordstrom Kubernetes environment.

 ## How do I install these charts?

 Just `helm install stable/<chart>`.
 This is the default repository for Helm and is installed by default.